openstack/networking-sfc/doc/source/contributor/ietf_sfc_encapsulation.rst

 Metadata is a very important capability of SFC Encapsulation, but it's out of scope for this umbrella of work in networking-sfc.

-Currently, networking-sfc supports both MPLS correlation and Service Graphs outlined above.
-The remaining points are work in progress.
-As such, this documentation only covers the supported points.
 Correlation is the term used to correlate packets to chains, in essence it is the Service Function Path (SFP) information that is part of the SFC Encapsulation.
+Correlation can be MPLS or NSH (SFC Encapsulation).

 To clarify, MPLS correlation cannot be strictly called SFC Encapsulation since it doesn't fully encapsulate the packets, amongst other limitations such as available space to carry metadata [1].
-However, since it can be used for Service Function Path identification, it is a good workaround to exercise the IETF SFC Encapsulation architectural concept in networking-sfc until NSH is added.
+However, since it can be used for Service Function Path identification, it is a good workaround to exercise the IETF SFC Encapsulation architectural concept in networking-sfc, when NSH is not desired.

 Service Graphs is a concept mentioned in [1] but further defined and refined in [5] that builds on top of Reclassification and Branching (from [1]).